First, tell us a bit about yourself! What programme did you join at SSE and where are you based?

-Which sectors did you consider applying to for your graduate or placement role and what made you choose SSE and the area you are now working in?
+Which sectors did you consider applying to for your graduate role?
+What made you choose SSE and the area you are now working in?

 How did you find the recruitment process?
-Do you have any advice for students considering applying for the SSE Graduate Programmes/Summer Placements?
+Do you have any advice for students considering applying for the SSE Graduate Programmes?

-Tell us a bit about your current role, what you’ve learnt and what you’ve enjoyed most.
+Tell us a bit about your current role?

 As a graduate, I have been moving around different teams within the business, which has helped me gain a more rounded knowledge of the industry.
 So far, I’ve worked on Hydro, Offshore and Onshore Wind projects, as well as working in the electrical engineering and risk management teams.
 It’s been brilliant to have gained experience working on so many of the huge projects SSE are developing only a year into my professional career.